sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 table (ie,. your hash sucks and your input conditioning isn't good enough to fix it) then this kind of scaling won't relieve the problem effectively.

-Modulo doesn't have this problem, because the values that map to the same bucket under modulo are regularly spaced under one modulo won't generally map to the same bucket under another modulo used for a larger table if they're co-prime -- and in most implementations each modulo is prime.
+Remainder doesn't have this problem, because the values that map to the same bucket under mod are regularly spaced under one modulus won't generally map to the same bucket under another modulus used for a larger table if they're co-prime -- and in most implementations each modulus is prime.

 For this reason one would probably want to tweak the conditioning function to take a parameter -- a seed, or salt -- and to randomise that parameter every